Nike Softball Camp Rockville Centre

 at Nike Softball Camps

-Nike Softball Camps are thrilled to announce our new location on Long Island at the Bob Klein Softball Field in the Dean G. Skelos Sports Complex in Rockville Centre.
+Nike Softball Camps are thrilled to return to Long Island at the Bob Klein Softball Field in the Dean G. Skelos Sports Complex in Rockville Centre.

 For years, the NIKE Softball Camps have offered its youth softball camp for girls on Long Island.
 This summer we offer two weeks of outstanding softball instruction lead by college coaches who hope to bring a whole new level of confidence and training to each and every player.